Two events that aggravate the world crisis of capitalism

 2) The bursting of the bubble in China begins to develop

-The table shows the "dot.com" bubble in the year 2000, the "sub-prime" bubble ("housing bubble", in English) in the years 2009-2009, and to the right you can see the spectacular development of the "Everything bubble" that we are currently experiencing (Source ZeroHedge)
+The table shows the "dot.com" bubble in the year 2000, the "sub-prime" bubble ("housing bubble") in the years 2009-2009, and to the right you can see the spectacular development of the "Everything bubble" that we are currently experiencing (Source ZeroHedge)

 In China, a gigantic bubble called "the mother of all bubbles" formed when the bailouts of the years 2007-2008 began.
 When the world crisis of capitalism hit China, the response of the Communist Party government was the same as that of all capitalist governments: They injected monstrous sums of money into Chinese corporations and banks to save local and foreign bankers and multinationals. operating in the country.